 In a road traffic accident in 1974, Tom permanently became a disabled person.
 His impairment also affected his fingers and prevented him from playing music.
 He recalls the frustration of creating music in his head but not being able to hear it in the air.
 With the tenacity and creativity of a new explorer, finding ways to work around his limits of hand movement, Tom has discovered how to return to being a musician.
 He has developed absolutely new and unique techniques for playing slide guitar, with a sensitive touch and full of feeling.

 In 2003, Tom released his first album ‘The Bell’ to critical acclaim, 2006 saw his second CD ‘Running Free’ and by late 2008, ‘Have a Taste of This’ was released to major interest at home and abroad.
 All of Tom’s records have been featured on National and local radio in the U.K. and abroad.
-His albums are refreshingly different and both his song writing and composing skills are respected and enjoyed by audiences and listeners alike.
+His albums are refreshingly different and both his song writing and composing skills are respected.

 A Slightly longer version with minor chords